WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Finney v.
 Gomez, 111 Cal.App.4th 527 (2003), the issue of partition was at the center of the dispute.
 The case involved a dispute between two siblings over the ownership of a family home.
 The siblings had inherited the home from their parents, and the siblings had agreed to partition the home, with one sibling taking the upstairs portion and the other taking the downstairs portion.
 However, the siblings had not been able to agree on the terms of the partition, and the dispute had gone to court.
 The court had to decide whether the partition should be done by physical division of the home, or by a sale of the home and a division of the proceeds.
 The court ultimately decided that the partition should be done by a sale of the home and a division of the proceeds.

-Our partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Call the experienced real estate partition attorneys at Talkov Law at (510) 999-3300 or contact us online for a free consultation about your co-ownership issues.
+Our Berkeley partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
+Talkov law unlocks access to justice for co-owners by funding your case.
+For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
+For a free consultation with California’s first and largest team of partition attorneys at Talkov Law at (510) 999-3300 or contact us online today.

-Talkov Law is Rated 5 out of 5 stars based on 52 customer reviews.
+Talkov Law is Rated 5 out of 5 stars based on 50 customer reviews.

 Contact Us Today for a Free Consultation & Pay No Retainer